Qiskit/qiskit-metapackage/docs/qc_intro.rst

 A general computation on a quantum computer proceeds in very much the same way as noise cancellation.
 To begin, one prepares a superposition of all possible computation states.
-This is then used as an input to a **quantum circuit** that selectively interferes the components of the superposition according to a prescribed algorithm, with the output yielding the solution to the computation.
+This is then used as an input to a **quantum circuit** that selectively interferes the components of the superposition according to a prescribed algorithm.
+What remains after altering the relative amplitudes and phases of the input state is the solution to the computation performed by the quantum circuit.

 .. figure:: images/quantum_interference.png
    :align: center